-DWG 36 (RV-7) and DWG 36A (RV-7A) show details of the brake system, including both single and dual brake installations.
+DWG 36/36A shows details of the brake system, including both single and dual brake installations.
 The brake lines have been designed so the same master cylinders, brake fluid reservoirs, and flexible brake line segments can be used for either the single or dual brake system.